Tangerina-PT/English/Classroom_Q_B.md

 ### Classroom Questions

-Choose one or two expressions to practice at a time./Escolha uma ou duas expressões a aprender cada vez.
+Choose one or two expressions to practice at a time./
+Escolha uma ou duas expressões de cada vez para praticar.

 #### How do you say 'Olá' in English?
 (Como é que se diz 'Olá' em inglês?)